Republican leaders reject Democratic health care demands for bill to avoid shutdown

 Democrats on both sides of the Capitol are watching Schumer closely after his last-minute decision in March to vote with Republicans to keep the government open.
 Schumer argued then that a shutdown would be damaging and would give President Donald Trump and his White House freedom to make more government cuts.
 Many on the left revolted, with some advocates calling for his resignation.

 The two Democratic leaders now say they are united, and Schumer says that things have changed since March.
-The public is more wary of Trump and Republicans, Schumer says, after the passage this summer of Trump’s “big, beautiful bill” that cut Medicaid and other government programs.
+The public is more wary of Trump and Republicans, Schumer says, after the passage of Medicaid cuts.

-Democrats’ top demand is that Republicans agree to extend health care tax credits that have made health insurance more affordable for millions of people since the COVID-19 pandemic.
-Thune and House Speaker Mike Johnson have indicated that they are open to extending the subsidies, which expire at the end of the year.
-The subsidies are available to low- and middle-income individuals who purchase health insurance through the Affordable Care Act.
-But many Republicans would like to see changes that most Democrats are likely to oppose.
+Democrats' top demand has been an extension of the health care tax credits that expire at the end of the year.
+Thune and House Speaker Mike Johnson have indicated that they are open to extending the subsidies, which made health insurance more affordable for millions of people since the COVID-19 pandemic.
+But many Republicans would like to see changes that Democrats are likely to oppose, and both Thune and Johnson have made clear that they need more time to work on the issue.

-Unbowed by the Democratic threats, House Republicans are moving forward with the stopgap measure to keep federal agencies funded through Nov.
-21, buying lawmakers more time to work out their differences on spending levels.
-Republicans argue they are providing exactly what Democrats have insisted upon in past government shutdown battles — a clean funding bill free of partisan policy riders.

 “They’re trying to insert unrelated matters into the middle of a clean government extension.
 And I don’t think that’s going to work,” House Speaker Mike Johnson said on CNBC Wednesday morning.